A generalization of weight polynomials to matroids: Preliminaries

-If $N$ permits an $\nnn{N}$-grading (as e.g.~the Stanley-Reisner ideal does) we may form an \emph{$\nnn{N}$-graded minimal free resolution}.
-In that case while the definition remains otherwise unchanged.
-Observe that
+It is straightforward to verify that the resolution being \emph{minimal} implies $\feit{a}\in\{0,1\}^{n}$ for each $\feit{a}$ appearing in (\ref{minres}).

+Replacing ``$\nnn$-graded'' with ``$\nn$-graded'' and setting in Definition \ref{minfree} gives us the definition of an \emph{$\nn$-graded minimal free resolution} of $N$.

-Hilbert Syzygy Theorem states that the \emph{length} $l$ of (\ref{minres}) is less than or equal to $n$.
-We shall here only be looking at minimal free resolutions of the Stanley-Reisner ideal $I_{M}$; these all have length $n-r(M)-1$ (see e.g.~\cite[Corollary 3(b)]{JV}).
+The $\Bb{i}{\feit{a}}$ and $\Bb{i}{j}$ are referred to as the $\nnn$-graded and $\nn$-graded \emph{Betti numbers} of $N$, respectively.
+Sometimes we want to emphasize the module $N$, and write $\Bb{i}{\feit{a}}(N)$ or $\Bb{i}{j}(N)$.
+Hilbert's Syzygy Theorem states that the \emph{length} $l$ of (\ref{minres}) is less than or equal to $n$.
+We shall here only be looking at minimal free resolutions of the Stanley-Reisner ideal $I_{M}$.
+Since $M$ is a matroid, these all have length $n-r(M)-1$ (see e.g.~\cite[Corollary 3(b)]{JV}).

-For an empty ideal, all Betti numbers are zero.
-This is for example always the case with $I_{M_{n-r(M)}}$ since $M_{n-r(M)}$ has no circuits.
+It follows from \cite[Theroem A.2.2]{HH} that \emph{the Betti numbers associated with a ($\nn$- or $\nnn$-graded) minimal free resolution are unique}, in that any other minimal free resolution must have the same Betti numbers.
+We may therefore, without ambiguity, write Note that for an empty ideal all the (graded or ungraded) Betti numbers are zero.
+This is for example always the case with $I_{\elo{M}{n-r(M)}}$ since $\elo{M}{n-r(M)}$ has no circuits.